-An in-line booth is one or more standard 10’ x 10’ units arranged in a straight line.
-The minimum in-line booth is 100 square feet and the maximum in-line booth is 300 square feet.
+An in-line booth is one or more standard 10’ x 10’ unit(s) arranged in a straight line.
+The minimum in-line booth size is 100 square feet and the maximum in-line booth size is 300 square feet.
 The maximum height for an in-line booth is 8 feet.
 In-line booths will be provided with pipe and drape that is 8 feet high and with side pipe and drape that is 3 feet high.
-The height of side walls may not exceed 4-feet high.
+The height of side walls may not exceed 4 feet.
 Booth and display materials may not obstruct sight lines of neighboring booths.

 An island booth has aisles on all four sides.
 The minimum island booth size is 400 square feet.
-The maximum height for an island booth is 26 feet (including hanging signs, trusses, and headers).
+The maximum height for an island booth is 25 feet (including hanging signs, trusses, and headers).
 Two-story booths are also subject to the 26-foot height limitation.
 Exhibitors must submit their floor plans for final approval prior to construction.
 Please also adhere to the rules and regulations of the Convention Center as well as those stated by CRF.
 Simulation buses, trucks, and other vehicles will be placed on the perimeter of the Exhibit Hall due to sight line restrictions.
 There are no exceptions to this rule.
 Please submit the approval form below and make sure to clearly state the percentage of visibility on all four sides of your booth in your rendering.
 A sample of what should be submitted is provided below for your review.

 Cancellations and Space Reduction Requests

 Receipt of a signed Booth Space Contract is a commitment to exhibit at TCT.
 Therefore, notification(s) of booth space cancellations or reductions must be submitted in writing on company letterhead to CRF, and exhibitors will be required to pay appropriate fees or cancellation penalties.
 Exhibitors that cancel or reduce booth space will pay the following fees: